 Indian Navy had also successfully test launched the long range surface to air missile (LR-SAM).
 The test was undertaken on the Western Seaboard by INS Kolkata on December 30, 2015.
 These missiles would be inducted in all the three services after trials were completed.

 Many Indian industries like BEL, L&T, BDL, and TATA group of companies besides other private industries have contributed to the development of a number of subsystems which have been put into use in this flight test, the official said.
 Source ndtv.com

 BrahMos is a supersonic cruise missile developed by BrahMos Aerospace, a joint venture between India-based Defence Research and Development Organisation (DRDO) and Russia-based NPO Mashinostroyenia (NPOM).

 BrahMos missile has a top speed of Mach 2.5 to Mach 2.8 and a maximum range of 290km.

 Naval gun systems onboard the Indian destroyers

-The main gun fitted forward is a 130mm gun (error).
+The main gun fitted forward is a 130mm gun (error it is a 76mm gun).
 Four AK-630 close-in weapon systems (CIWS) are being provided for close-in air defence.
 The AK-630 CIWS can defend the ship from incoming anti-ship missiles and other guided weapons.
 It has a rate of fire of 5,000 rounds a minute.

 1 × 76 mm gun Oto Melara SRGM